prakashabhishant/ElevatorSystem/README.md

 ## Elevator System(elevatorSystem.py)
 **`class ElevatorSystem`**

 This is our **main class** that utilises the Elevator objects and create a controller system for multiple elevators to work effeciently.
-Following are members of the class and uses:
+Following are members of the class and their uses:

 1. ***lowest_floor***: The lowest floor in the elevator system(in building in the real world scenario).
 2. ***highest_floor***: The highest floor in the elevator system(in building in the real world scenario).
 3. ***elevators[]***: This list stores elevator objects.
-4. ***elevators_queues = {}***: This stores the queu(note its a double ended queue for processing from both ends) for each individual elevator in the system.
+4. ***elevators_queues = {}***: This stores the queue (note its a double ended queue for processing from both ends) for each individual elevator in the system.
 5. ***pickup_requests***: This is also a double ended queue to store the requests coming from outside the elevators(i.e from the diffreent floors)

 Following are the functions within the ElevatorSystem class along with their explanation and use:

 * **`def status(self):`** It prints the status of the elevators in the system like current floor, target floor, direction.
-The door open and close print has been commented out n the step() function.
+The door open and close print has been commented out in the step() function.
 But can be uncommented to use that functionality as well.
-This solves (3.b ) in the problem statement
 * **`def get_floor_and_target(self,elevator_id : int)`**: This returns the current and the target floor of the elevator id passed.
 * **`def pickup_request(self, pickup_floor : int , direction:[-1,1])`**: This processes the pickup requests made by different people on different floors and are stored in a dequeu(pickup_requests).
 * **`def target_floor_request(self,elevator_id: int, target_floor: int)`**: This processes the floor requests made from *** within the elevator ***.
 * **`hard_set(self,elevator_id:int, current_floor: int, target_floor = None)`** : This is for setting elevator to particular current floor and target floor.
-Useful in case of fault in elevator so that it can be rectified or for testing.
+Useful in case of fault in elevator in real world so that it can be rectified or for testing.
 * **`def step(self)`** : For continous working of the elevator system as the time tick by and it can be synced with clock as well for advanced uses.
-This solves(3.a and 3.c) in the problem statement.

 ### Target floor request for the elevators, design and implementation explanation

 For assigning different floors to elevator, modified first come first serve basis is used within the target_floor_request method.
 So for example if an elevator gets request to go to floors 5, 8 and 6 then the modfied first come first serve will stop the elevator at 6 after going from floor 5.
 The logic is explained below:

 If new request for floor is between the current floor and the current target floor then the requested floor is appended to the left of the deque for that particular elevator so that within its way it stops in that floor.
+Otherwise it is normally appended to the end.

 ### Handling pickup requests